Mats Bergman: Biography

 Bergman graduated from Sweden's National Theatre Academy (Scenskolan) in Stockholm in 1971.
-Since 1987 he has been a stage actor at Sweden's Royal Dramatic Theatre, and has also appeared at Stockholm City Theatre and Norrbottensteatern.
+Since 1987, he has been a stage actor at Sweden's Royal Dramatic Theatre, and has also appeared at Stockholm City Theatre and Norrbottensteatern.
 He has acted in Almqvist's Drottningens juvelsmycke, Bulgakov's Mästaren och Margarita (The Master and Margarita), Brecht's Tolvskillingsoperan (The Threepenny Opera), Botho Strauss' Rummet och tiden, Molière's Misantropen (Le Misanthrope) and Brecht's Den goda människan i Sezuan (The Good Person of Szechwan).
-He has also performed frequently in theatre productions for children, most recently in the adaption of Elsa Beskow's children's story Petter och Lotta på stora landsvägen (2005 & 2006).
+He has also performed frequently in theatre productions for children, most recently in the adaptation of Elsa Beskow's children's story Petter och Lotta på stora landsvägen (2005 and 2006).

 Bergman has gained a reputation as a character actor.
-He has appeared in TV and film roles in a number of well-known productions, including as Aron in Fanny and Alexander, and as a cigar-loving salesman in Kan du vissla Johanna?
+He has appeared in television and film roles in a number of well-known productions, including as Aron in Fanny and Alexander, and as a cigar-loving salesman in Kan du vissla Johanna?
 (1994), traditionally shown each Christmas Eve in Sweden.
-He has also played the antique expert Erik Johansson in TV series Berlinder auktioner (2003) and a teacher in the Swedish film Ondskan (Evil), in 2003.
+He has also played the antique expert Erik Johansson in TV series Berlinder auktioner (2003) and a teacher in the acclaimed Swedish psychological drama film Ondskan (Evil), also in 2003.